supermjr/little-alchemy-2-recipe-atlas/README.md

-# Theodore's Alchemy Recipe Book
+# Mario's Alchemy Recipe Book

 An unofficial, self-contained **Little Alchemy 2** recipe companion.
 Search the catalog, inspect alternative recipes, and follow ingredients back to the starting elements.